-Abenaki has long been an endangered language, but a new generation has begun to preserve, protect, and revitalize it.
+Indigenous People’s Day: Because 'Lost European Stumbles Upon America Day' didn’t quite have the same ring to it.
+Before our modern boundaries and names, this land pulsed with the stories and songs of the Abenaki.
+A culture and language that has inhabited this geographic location for ages, faces endangerment, but a new generation has begun to preserve, protect, and revitalize it.
 Here’s a very short collection of phrases and words about the geography, plants, and wildlife of the region.

-Many thanks to author and storyteller, Dr. Joe Bruchac and Jesse Bruchac, Director of the School of Abenaki at Middlebury College and the Ndakinna Education Center in the Adirondacks for providing us with these translations.
-Special thanks to Chief Don Stevens of the Nulhegan Abenaki for his assistance.
+Big shoutout (or should we say, a loud echo from the mountains?) to author and storyteller, Dr. Joe Bruchac and Jesse Bruchac, Director of the School of Abenaki at Middlebury College and the Ndakinna Education Center in the Adirondacks for these translations.
+Special thanks to Chief Don Stevens of the Nulhegan Abenaki for his assistance and guidance

 GREETINGS